tinacms/tina.io/content/blog/media-update.md

 For the inline image field, a new `alt` attribute was added.
 This is helpful when using `InlineImage` without the render props pattern, so the alt tag can be set directly on the image element rendered by `InlineImage`.

 Another improvement was the ability to [extend styles](/docs/ui/inline-editing/#extending-inline-field-styles) on the inline image.
 The inline image field adds a few elements to the DOM, and this could throw off styles for some layouts.
-Styles can be set directly via `className` or through [styled-components](https://styled-components.com/docs/basics#extending-styles).
+Styles can now be set directly via `className` or through [styled-components](https://styled-components.com/docs/basics#extending-styles).

 ```tsx
 /**